aeternity/protocol/contracts/sophia.md

   and events), the contract language is purely functional.
 - Functions modifying the state need to be annotated with the stateful keyword.

-To make it convenient to update parts of a deeply nested state Ring provides special syntax for map/record updates.
+To make it convenient to update parts of a deeply nested state Sophia provides special syntax for map/record updates.
 Open
 question: we likely want to make it possible to have immutable state (parameters).
 Keep separate from mutable state or annotate certain fields as immutable?

 ### Types
-Ring has the following types:
+Sophia has the following types:

 | Type    | Description                     | Example
 | ------- | ------------------------------- | -------: